xdbfoundation/go/services/federation/README.md

 ## Example `federation.cfg`
 In this section you can find config examples for the two main ways of setting up a federation server.

-### #1: Every user has their own Stellar account
+### #1: Every user has their own DigitalBits account

-In the case that every user owns a Stellar account, you don't need `memo`.
+In the case that every user owns a DigitalBits account, you don't need `memo`.
 You can simply return `id` based on the username.
 Your `queries` section could look like this:

 ```toml
 port = 8000